posthtml/posthtml-components/docs-src/md/introduction.md

 <button type="submit" class="btn-custom">My button</button>
 ```

-If you want to use another node for add such attributes, then you can add the attribute `attributes` like shown below.
+If you want to use another node and not the first one, then you can add the attribute `attributes` like shown below.

 ```html
 <!-- src/my-component.html -->